chef/chef-web-docs/chef_master/source/delivery_cli.rst

 =====================================================
 .. tag delivery_cli_install

 The Delivery CLI is required for the workstation and for many Chef Automate functions.
-It is included in the ChefDK and can be obtained by `installing the latest version </install_dk.html>`__.
+It is included in ChefDK and can be obtained by `installing the latest version </install_dk.html>`__.

-.. note:: You must delete your old Delivery CLI if you installed it prior to it being included in the ChefDK.
+.. note:: You must delete your old Delivery CLI if you installed it prior to it being included in ChefDK.

 .. end_tag